AndreiD/arweave-currency-datafeed/README.md

 }
 ~~~~

+Since it updates hourly, I've added a tag called "TIME-HOUR"

-TIME-HOUR represents the first part of the ISO8601 time formatting (GMT)
+TIME-HOUR represents the first part of the ISO8601 time formatting (UTC)
-so get the unix time, transform it to ISO8601, and leave just the hours
+so get the unix time, transform it to ISO8601, and leave just the date & hours

 **If you think of a better way to do this, let me know**

-#### Build it yourself
+#### Use it as a template

+If you want to use this as a template for your project, for whatever reason, it's simple

-edit the config file &
+- edit the config file
-run the binary **datafeed** (tested in Ubuntu 19.04)

-Since it updates hourly, until the balance of the wallet is 0,
-I've added a tag called "TIME-HOUR"
+- check the logic under sync.go

 #### Configuration file